Try & Buy From

 The short album contains some excellent action cues; No Air and First Flight but its the opening cue, The Construction, which remains the highlight, written for a montage where the three teenagers build their spaceship from old junkyard items with the help of Wolfgang's computer.
 The cue is classic Goldsmith with propulsive piano, swirling string figures, muted trombone and punctuation from the percussion.
 The finale curtain call and end credits, Have A Nice Trip, rounds out the score with one of the most lyrical endings to a Dante film, recapitulating the soaring five note main theme.

 Unfortunately the album (originally released by MCA, then finally re-issued on CD by Varese Sarabande in 1990) was a little too commercial for the time, tacking on three source songs and in the process omitting some wonderful cues.
 In particular the haunting and mysterious music that underscores the Dick Miller character's discovery of the teenager's ship.
-The nice harmonica cues on the lyrical theme and the melancholy oboe music for the teenager Darren, near the beginning of the film, are also not present.
+The nice harmonica cues on the lyrical theme and the melancholy oboe music for the teenager Darren, near the beginning of the film, are also were not present.
+Thankfully this has now been rectified with a complete score release from Intrada.